DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 * Define one `fixture` in every test file.
 While it's technically possible to define multiple, it may lead to confusion as your suite grows.

 * A `fixture` should aggregate related tests.
-For example, put all your authentication-related tests into one fixture.
+For example, place all authentication-related tests into one fixture.

 * TestCafe tests are purely functional.
 As such, they should not depend on the implementation details and it is best to isolate them from production code.
 Keep your test files in a separate directory.
 You can name this directory appropriately (for instance, `tests`).